Cervical Neck Traction Device

 What Conditions do Neck Traction Devices help?

-Cervical Radiculopathy: also known as a "Pinched nerve in neck"
+Cervical Radiculopathy: also known as a "pinched nerve in neck"

 Cervicogenic Headaches: headaches that start in the neck and go to the head

-Cervical Arthritis: also known as Degenerative Joint Disease in the neck
+Neck Arthritis: also known as Degenerative Joint Disease in the neck

 Neck Sprains: injured neck ligaments and muscles